laceyteas/lacey-teas-site/content/pages/meet.md

 postImage: ../img/leaf.JPG
 order: '5'
 ---
 **Please note: my rates and hourly minimum have changed do to Covid-19.
 Right now, I am prospectively scheduling appointments for June.
-This may change depending on safety guidance from SF Public Health**
+This may change depending on safety guidance from California and SF Public Health.**

 ## Local San Francisco Rates